jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 Okay at this point I'm going to assume it's my code, I did post a question will get some insight, something I'm doing wrong that's obvious

+244 new ip

+5:46 PM

+It has to be code like memory build up or something

+I've been running the OLED camera pass through and it's going fine

+yeah almost 2 mins still running, it's my code

+---

 12/13/2023

 8:53 AM